Tired of buying one resource at a time? We’ve got a membership for that!

-Fun and Helpful Computer Extensions for Virtual Learning
+4 Special Education Computer Extensions for Virtual Learning

 Sharing is caring!

-Getting Started with Extensions for Your Computer
+Getting Started with Computer Extensions for Virtual Learning

 So without further adieu, here is my list of extensions for your computer for virtual learning!

-Bitmoji chrome extension
+Bitmoji chrome extension computer extensions for virtual learning

 1. Botmoji might not be educational, but it is super fun for making things more personal.
 You’re able to make a little avatar for yourself and that avatar comes in countless different poses.
 You can add these into your Google Classroom slides to make it more personal for your students.
 There are many videos on youtube about how to create a bitmoji.
 They give better step-by-step instructions than I ever could, so check those out.
 Here’s a good one to check out.https://www.youtube.com/watch?v=Y3ZiClcIYJs

-2. Screencastify is a way to record your screen and also let your students see your face at the same time which makes it more personal.
+2. Screencastify is a great computer extension for virtual learning.
+It has a way to record your screen and also let your students see your face at the same time which makes it more personal.
 A video of your face will play in the corner while your screen is being shared with the class.
 There is a subscriptions portion of this extension, but most aspects are free.
 With this extension, you can also download the videos and share them as a link through emails, SeeSaw or Google Classroom.
-This is awesome because doing every single lesson live can be taxing on our energy.
-This gives teachers flexibility with when they create the videos, instead of having to do everything live.
-Here’s a great link to teach you how to use screencastify: https://www.youtube.com/watch?v=lHr9r-F-k1s

-read and write google chrome extension
+read and write google chrome extension computer extensions for virtual learning

 But, this Chrome extension does not just help students.
 It can also be helpful to teachers.
 You can use the extension to create vocabulary lists and worksheets for an online passage or article.